Nissan Micra (2017-2022) Review

 The discontinued 1.5-litre dCi diesel was the only version with seriously miserly consumption.
 It claimed to return over 88mpg, whereas our Real MPG owners managed an average of 69mpg, still not to be sniffed at.

-Nissan as a manufacturer doesn't enjoy quite the impressive reputation for reliability as you might expect, finishing in 19th place out of 30 manufacturers in the latest HonestJohn.co.uk Satisfaction Index, behind the likes of Honda and Toyota.
+Nissan as a manufacturer doesn't enjoy quite the impressive reputation for reliability as you might expect from a Japanese brand, finishing in 23rd place out of 33 manufacturers in the latest HonestJohn.co.uk Satisfaction Index, way behind the likes of Honda and Toyota.

 Its impressive haul of safety equipment means the Micra is one of the most affordable small cars to insure.
 How cheap you ask?
-Well, the older 71PS petrol in base Visia trim is in insurance band 1 out of total of 50.
+Well, the older 71PS petrol in base Visia trim is in insurance band 1 out of total of 50 and that's as cheap as it gets.
 Take a look at our guide to the cheapest cars to insure for more.

 That puts it on a par with basic versions of the Skoda Fabia, Kia Rio and Volkswagen Polo, making it perfect for any newly qualified drivers, or those who have recently lost their no-claims bonus.
-The current line-up is not as affordable.
-Still, with the 100PS model starting in Group 8, and the 117PS version in Group 11, it's not bad.
+Do bear in mind the entry-level engine's glacial performance might mean, ironically, that the car is less safe rather than more safe.

-It gets steel wheels, plain black plastic mirror caps, a two-speaker stereo, with Bluetooth, and air-con, but little else.
-The next step up Acenta is much more like it.
+The basic Visia and Visia+ models are rather basic.
+You get steel wheels, plain black plastic mirror caps, a two-speaker stereo, with Bluetooth, and air-con, but little else.
+The next step up - Acenta - is much more like it.
 This car has a 7.0-inch touchscreen, DAB radio, 16-inch alloys, cruise control, plus Android Auto and Apple CarPlay smartphone connectivity.
 It covers most of the important bases, but there are odd items missing; no Micra gets electric rear windows for some reason.

 Imaginatively titled N-Sport cars liberally sprinkle the Micra with performance enhancing upgrades such as a set of faux-carbon fibre mirror caps, 17-inch alloys, Alcantara and faux-leather seats, keyless entry and start.
 Alright, so none of that is going to make you go any faster.
 Still, you do also get a reversing camera and rear parking sensors, which (given the Micra's poor visibility) is arguably going to be a bit more useful day-to-day.